Using the CLI

 The thoa tools command displays information about the tools currently supported by Thoa job environments.

-At the moment, Thoa supports tools from Bioconda and conda-forge, with additional repositories planned soon.
+At the moment, Thoa supports tools from Bioconda and conda-forge, with additional repositories planned.

 thoa tools